 To be eligible to serve on the Annual Meeting Graduate Staff an individual must:

-Be a Graduate Member of the Association of Fraternity/Sorority Advisors with a completed Annual Meeting registration (registration discount code will be provided).
+Be a Graduate Member of AFA with a completed Annual Meeting registration (registration discount code will be provided)

 Be in their final year of their Master’s program (second year in a two-year program or any student in a one-year program)

-Notify the Graduate Staff Volunteer Chair at the time of their application if they have applied to present educational programs through the Call for Programs.
+Notify the Graduate Staff Volunteer Chair by the application deadline if they have applied to present educational programs through the Call for Programs.

 In return for Graduate Staff service, AFA will cover the following costs: